Meetings are held at Codman Academy on the first Tuesday of every month at 6:00 pm from September to June. All meetings are open to the public.

 Thomas Quirk has worked for the past 20 years for various investment companies including Wertheim Schroeder Investment Bank and Kidder Peabody.
 Mr. Quirk is currently an investment advisor for Howland Capital Management.
 Tom has also spent much of the last 30 years working with Massachusetts schools as a volunteer teacher, librarian, and researcher.
 Tom has an M.B.A. and a B.A. from Harvard University.

-Carla E. Small is the founder of Strategia Solutions, a business strategy and marketing consulting firm providing advisory and project management services to senior executives in health care and educational organizations.
-Prior to founding Strategia Solutions, Carla was Manager at Health Advances strategy consulting firm, Director of Product Development at Work/Family Directions, and Account Executive at Leo Burnett advertising.
+Carla E. Small is the Clinical Innovation Accelaration Program Manager at Boston Children's Hospital.
+Carla is the founder of Strategia Solutions, a business strategy and marketing consulting firm providing advisory and project management services to senior executives in health care and educational organizations.
+Carla's previous roles include: Manager at Health Advances strategy consulting firm, Director of Product Development at Work/Family Directions, and Account Executive at Leo Burnett advertising.
 She currently serves on the Consumer Marketing Advisory Board of Medtronic Diabetes, is former co-president of the Needham Education Foundation, former Board Member of the HBS Network of Women Alumnae and co-founder of Citizens for Needham Schools.
 Carla received her undergraduate degree from Dartmouth College and her MBA from the Harvard Business School.

 William Walczak, President and Co-Founder.
 Bill is a founder and CEO of Codman Square Health Center and was named a Barr Fellow in 2007.
 Bill is past president of the Codman Square Neighborhood Council.
 He serves as President of the Center for Community Health Education, Research and Service at Northeastern University, and President of Boston HealthNet.
 He is Trustee of Codman Square Community Associates, and sits on the Board of Directors of STRIVE, Inc., a job-training program in Codman Square and of Federated Dorchester Neighborhood House.